Periodic orbit evaluation of a spectral statistic of quantum graphs without the semiclassical limit

-We have shown that there is a quantum chaotic system for which a spectral statistic can be computed dynamically without the semiclassical limit.
-The result is surprising as only particular sets of pseudo orbits contribute.
-However, in the semiclassical limit, the asymptotic variance can be obtained from a diagonal argument which weights all the orbits equally \cite{T02,BHS19}.
+{ Spectral statistics of quantum graphs can be formulated dynamically in terms of their periodic orbits or pseudo orbits, as in (\ref{eq:variance sum}), as the trace formula for quantum graphs is exact.
+However, to evaluate these expressions typically requires using approximations valid in the semiclassical limit.} The set of $4$-regular quantum graphs provides a large class of quantum chaotic systems with a quantum statistic that can be computed dynamically and precisely without the semiclassical limit.
+The form of the result is somewhat surprising as only particular sets of pseudo orbits contribute, while, in the semiclassical limit, the asymptotic variance can be obtained using diagonal arguments which weight all primitive pseudo orbits \cite{BHS19} or all orbits \cite{T02} equally.
 The semiclassical limit is the limit of increasing spectral density, which for quantum graphs is the limit of a sequence of graphs with an increasing number of bonds \cite{BerkolaikoKuchment,KS97,GS06}.
-For families of binary graphs with $p$ fixed and $B=p2^{r+1}$ the semiclassical limit is $r\to \infty$.
-To take the semiclassical limit in (\ref{eq:variancefinal}) we must determine the proportion of orbits where all the self-intersections are $2$-encounters of length zero on large graphs, fixing the ratio $n/B$.
+For families of binary graphs with $p$ fixed and $B=p2^{s+1}$ the semiclassical limit is $s\to \infty$.
+To take the semiclassical limit in (\ref{eq:variancefinal}) we can determine the proportion of orbits where all the self-intersections are $2$-encounters of length zero on large graphs, fixing the ratio $n/B$.